airstairs/xWhoAmIx/README.md

-hehbreboot now works for me but gotta delete snd reinstall new apk tested on Galaxy tab a11 + bht it tskes a few mins to show but worked twice for me
+hey reboot now works for me but gotta delete snd reinstall new apk tested on Galaxy tab a11 + bht it tskes a few mins to show but worked twice for me

 # xWhoAmIx